-Diederick Basson studied under Danie Smit, Wim Viljoen, Boudewijn Scholten and Pieter de Lange at DF Malan High School in Bellville and the Universities of Pretoria, Stellenbosch and South Africa.
-He obtained his BMus, BMus Honours cum laude and MMus degrees and holds licentiates in performance, teaching and church music (organ) all obtained cum laude.
+Diederick Basson studied with Danie Smit, Wim Viljoen, Boudewijn Scholten and Pieter de Lange at the DF Malan High School in Bellville and the Universities of Pretoria, Stellenbosch and South Africa.
+He obtained his BMus, BMus Honours (cum laude) and MMus degrees and holds licentiates in Performance, Teaching and Church Music (organ) all obtained cum laude.
 He has also passed UNISA’s Grade 8 Music Theory examination successfully.
-In 1997 he furthered his studies under the late Ewald Kooiman, then professor of organ at the Vrije Universiteit (Free University) in Amsterdam, specialising in the interpretation and performance of French and German Baroque organ music.
+In 1997 he furthered his studies with the late Ewald Kooiman, then professor of organ at the Vrije Universiteit (Free University) in Amsterdam, specialising in the interpretation and performance of French and German Baroque organ music.
 In May 2016 he received his PhD from the North-West University (Potchefstroom campus).

-Simon Chapman (Senior School: Music History, Saxophone and Clarinet, and Senior School Jazz Band)
+Simon Chapman (Music History, Saxophone and Clarinet, and Senior School Jazz Band)

-Simon Chapman obtained a BMus degree and a Higher Diploma in Education.
+Simon Chapman obtained a BMus degree (University of Natal) and a Higher Diploma in Education (University of Cape Town).
 He started teaching music at Plumstead High and was Director of Music at Herschel Girls’ School for 11 years.
 He came to Somerset College in 2002 as the second Director of Music.
 Simon is currently a practical music examiner for the IEB.

-Patrick Cordery studied Music at Exeter University and was awarded a choral scholarship at Exeter Cathedral, where he sang the daily services for three years.
-After graduating, he taught Music in a secondary school in Reading; was a deputy Lay Clerk at Winchester and Southwark Cathedrals and sang with the Chorus of the Academy of St Martin-in- the-Fields.
+Patrick Cordery studied Music at Exeter University and was awarded a choral scholarship to Exeter Cathedral, where he sang the daily services for three years.
+After graduating, he taught Music in a secondary school in Reading, was a deputy Lay Clerk at Winchester and Southwark Cathedrals, and sang with the Chorus of the Academy of St Martin-in- the-Fields.
 After arriving in Cape Town, he co-founded True Voices (an a cappella vocal ensemble) in 2000 and starting teaching music at Somerset College in 2002.

 FULL-TIME STAFF: PREPARATORY SCHOOL